Ralph-Nijpels/virtual-machine/readme.md

 allow for a quick push-through such that we can test relatively serious programs that include some flow and some functions, since that is the more difficult part.

-_this probably forces us to write an assembler before completing the instruction-set_
+_this probably forces us to write an assembler before completing the instruction-set, just to do a number of meaningfull tests on program flow_

-# Refactoring to-do
+# Refactoring to-do / potentially to-do
 - [ ] Implement short rather than byte opcodes.
 We are going to run out of opcodes if we want to implement strings (YAGNI for now)
 - [x] Implement get-xxx / put-xxx using an address from stack.
 Needed to allow for calculated addresses if we want to implement strings and arrays
 - [x] Implement get-xxx / put-xxx using an address relative to the stack-pointer.
 Needed to create stack-frames to implement call/return
+- [ ] Change the 'smaller-' opcodes into a boundary inclusive version of 'greater-' may be more usefull than having some kind of strict symetrie: the difference between greater/smaller can be overcome by inverting the operants.
+The difference between boundary excluded and boundary included introduces an extra test _and_ an extra logic step.

 # Plan for the Opcodes
 | Done | Opcode | Mnemonic         | Description                                                                               |